 1 htaccess

-Before making any changes to your cache plugin’s settings, adding a rewrite rule to your .htaccess file for controlling the cache can resolve the issue on most occasions.
-Your website’s .htaccess file can be edited directly inside your WordPress dashboard by using Rank Math, and to edit .htaccess, navigate to Rank Math > General Settings > Edit .htaccess inside your WordPress admin area.
+Before making any changes to your cache plugin’s settings, you should add a rewrite rule to your .htaccess file and confirm if it resolves the issue.
+To do that, navigate to Rank Math SEO → General Settings → Edit .htaccess from your WordPress dashboard.

 RewriteEngine On